MicrosoftDocs/ATADocs/ATPDocs/persistence-privilege-escalation-alerts.md

 ---
-title: Microsoft Defender for Identity persistence and privilege escalation security alerts
+title: Persistence and privilege escalation security alerts
-description: This article explains Microsoft Defender for Identity alerts issued when persistence attacks are detected against your organization. ms.date: 11/29/2022 ms.topic: conceptual
+description: This article explains Microsoft Defender for Identity alerts issued when persistence attacks are detected against your organization. ms.date: 01/18/2023 ms.topic: conceptual
 ---